 • In 2014, Boyd led ASU to its most wins (12) and best run in the NCAA Tournament since 2003.
 During the season the Sun Devils put together their longest winning streak (six games) since 2002 and their longest unbeaten streak (nine games) since 2000.
 The unbeaten streak included a 2-1 upset of then-No. 6 and eventual College Cup participant Texas A&M and a 1-1 tie vs. then-unbeaten, top-ranked and defending national champion UCLA.

-• In 2013 the Sun Devils just missed out on their fourth NCAA Tournament appearance in five seasons after posting a record of 9-8-2.
-The season included one of the biggest wins in program history when the Sun Devils went to Stanford on Oct.
+• The 2013 season was highlighted by one of the biggest wins in program history when the Sun Devils went to Stanford on Oct.
 6, 2013 and upset the second-ranked and unbeaten Cardinal, 1-0.
 The win snapped Stanford’s 73-game unbeaten streak in home games and its 44-match winning streak in conference games.

 • In 2012, Boyd oversaw the development of a relatively young team (nearly half the team was comprised of newcomers) that went from starting the season 1-4-1 to ending it with the program’s third NCAA Tournament appearance in four seasons.
 The Sun Devils clinched their NCAA Tournament berth by going unbeaten in the season’s final five games (4-0-1).